Fibroids can cause pain, abnormal vaginal bleeding, constipation, repeated miscarriages, and an urge to urinate

 Other treatments have been ineffective.

 A procedure called morcellation is often done during myomectomy or hysterectomy.
 For this procedure, surgeons cut the fibroids or uterine tissue into small pieces so that the pieces can be removed through a smaller incision.
-Very rarely, women with fibroids have cancer of the uterus Cancer of the Uterus The most common type of cancer of the uterus develops in the lining of the uterus (endometrium) and is thus also called endometrial cancer.
+Very rarely, women with fibroids have cancer of the uterus Cancer of the Uterus The most common type of cancer of the uterus develops in the lining of the uterus (endometrium) and is called endometrial cancer.
 Endometrial cancer usually affects women after menopause.
-It sometimes causes... read more that is unsuspected and undiagnosed.
+It... read more that is unsuspected and undiagnosed.
 If morcellation is done in such women, the cancer cells may be spread into the abdomen and pelvis.
 In such cases, cancer can develop in other locations unless a bag is used to catch all of the pieces of the fibroid, which are then removed from the body.
 When morcellation is done, such a bag must be used.
 Women should be informed of the very small risk of spreading cancerous cells if morcellation is done.